yeo-menghan/yeo-menghan.github.io/content/opinions/hackathon.md

 - A 3 days' long hackathon with a final judgement day to balance between a proper working prototype and participant's attention span
 - Venue is pre-decided to be RC4
 - Logistics and fun-fare is decided mostly by the amount of sponsorship money we can get (which I will deep dive into under challenges)
-- Sponsorship is out of the team's control; NUS Computing Club is the one deciding
+- Sponsorship is out of the team's control; NUS Computing Club is the one deciding but the team handles the sponsors' logos on our merchandise

 4. **PLAN**
 - Design logo, merchandise (shirt, lanyard) - most difficult part of the sponsor's section (haha)